A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 A son who died fighting on the front lines

-Yannai Kaminka, a dual Israeli-American citizen who was born and raised in Israel, died there while fighting on the front lines, his mother, Elana Kaminka, told CNN on Monday.
+Yannai Kaminka, a dual Israeli American citizen born and raised in Israel, died there while fighting on the front lines, his mother Elana Kaminka told CNN.

-Most of the young trainees at the base were saved by Kaminka and his colleagues, his mother said.
+The 20-year-old was stationed on a base in southern Israel, near Gaza, when the October 7 attacks began.

+Elana Kaminka was not surprised her son put himself on the front lines, she said.

-Kaminka’s mother said her son was always focused on helping other people.
+Kaminka had always been focused on helping other people, his mom said.
 He was a Scouts counselor, a volunteer with at-risk youth and later served as a soldier in the Israel Defense Forces, she said.

 He would have turned 21 on October 30, she said.